Explorer Day Camp (Grades 2 – 5)

 Painting – Create works of art utilizing different styles of painting including impressionism, abstract painting, portrait painting, landscape painting and more.

-Reading Skills - Identify the 5 elements of literacy through a rap and by reading a short story.
+Reading Skills – Identify the 5 elements of literacy through rap, a short story, and more.
 Identify the main ideas and supporting details of passages, work on story sequencing, and create a story quilt by deconstructing a favorite book or short story.

 Scrapbooking – Get your creative juices flowing as you design unique scrapbooks that reflect your interests and hobbies.
 Check out all the ways scrapbooks can capture moments, people, and ideas!